 Enjoy dinner and cocktails

 Dine on worldwide treats during dinner at one of The O2’s eclectic restaurants.
-From Brazilian street food at Cabana and top notch steaks at Gaucho, to Thai dishes at Busaba Eathai there’s a host of cuisines to enjoy.
-Other Greenwich Peninsula restaurants include modern British restaurant Craft, all-day dining eatery and wine bar Greenwich Kitchen, and Basque-inspired Vinotech Compass.
+From Brazilian street food at Cabana and top notch steaks at Gaucho, to Thai dishes at Busaba Eathai, there’s a host of cuisines to enjoy.
+Other Greenwich Peninsula restaurants include all-day dining eatery and wine bar Greenwich Kitchen, and Basque-inspired Vinothec Compass.

 End your night on a high

 Arrive at The O2 in time for the Up at The O2 Sunset Climb at 8.30pm.
 As well as being able to walk on top of one of London’s most iconic buildings, you’ll also be treated to sunset views across London on the 90-minute adventure.
-With the adrenaline still pumping, reward your bravery with a cocktail at Eighteen Sky Bar on the 18th floor of Intercontinental London – The O2, or opt for classic and signature tipples in The O2’s NY-LON Lounge Bar.
+With the adrenaline still pumping, reward your bravery with a cocktail at Eighteen Sky Bar on the 18th floor of Intercontinental London – The O2, or sample cocktails made from seasonal ingredients, homemade syrups and intriguing infusions at Craft London.